cloudcreativity/laravel-json-api/docs/upgrade.md

 adapters that have not been changed for some time.
 If in doubt, check the changelog that lists the removals.

+### Validators

+> The changes listed here are unlikely to affect most applications.

+If you have implemented the `Contracts\Validation\ValidatorFactoryInterface` interface rather than extending our `Validation\AbstractValidators` class, you will need to add the `delete()` method to your implementation.

+In our `Validation\AbstractValidators` class we have renamed the following two protected methods:
+  - `createData` is now `dataForCreate`.
+  - `updateData` is now `dataForUpdate`.
+  - `createResourceValidator` is now `validatorForResource`.
+  - `createQueryValidator` is now `validatorForQuery`.

 ## 1.0.0-beta.5 to 1.0.0-beta.6

 ### Adapters